Create Your First Project

 The range of ages in the class was a blessing, in this respect.
 We know the mindsets and typical thought patterns of our peer group better than any other.
 We think we know exactly what they might think, what comparisons they could draw, kind or unkind.
 As a kid, I was self-conscious even in the locker rooms, opting to sneak-change discreetly behind my towel while the others held loud, full conversations wearing nothing.

 Posing for strangers to see all of you, there’s a vulnerability and simultaneous defiance in the act.
-The body cannot lie nearly as well as we think we are ourselves capable of.
 The body is not bothered with our inclinations, conflicting and underwhelming, to lie and cheat as we may think ourselves capable.
-A body is just a body.
+Just a body, just a mass.

 There are some days when I feel heavy in myself; when I feel I don’t truly know what I am doing in this body.
 I trace my fingertips over the inside of my forearm and notice the tickling sensation that arises.
 That is me.
 My hair feels as though it is making an effort to hang in my face.
 The sensation of doing things helps.
 I try to focus on what it feels like to sit outside, the wind chilling my ears and face, to feel the warm glint of a disappearing sun for just one second.